sgalizia/sa-2018-landing-page/P03-Stylin-With-CSS/content.md

 ![Red Section Heading](assets/red_h1.jpg)

+> [info]
+>
+If your `<h1>` element isn't showing up as red, double-check that you've properly linked your stylesheet to your HTML document.

 # Selectors

-In the CSS we just wrote, we used an element as our selector to target all <h1> elements in our HTML doc.
+In the CSS we just wrote, we used an element as our selector to target all `<h1>` elements in our HTML doc.
 In this section, we'll learn about the three most common types of selectors we'll use in our stylesheet:

 1. Element Type Selector
 1. Class Selector